shippy/shippy.github.io/src/content/blog/2017/ebm-2015-analysis.md

 ---
 title: "Don't get into useless internet arguments, kids"
 date: 2017-09-02
+description: >
+  I allowed myself to be nerd-sniped into a battle of statistics.
+The result is a blog post about prejudice in the EU, with a lot of pretty graphs.
 categories:
   - "code"
   - "data-viz"
   - "science"
 heroImage: ./images/fighting_charts.png
 image: ./images/fighting_charts.png
+draft: true

 ---